RolandChristensen/developer-journal/_drafts/cypress-beginner-tutorial.md

 6. Save the file.
 7. Go back to the "test-the-kitchen-sink.cy.js" file and change the `cy.visit('https://example.cypress.io')` to `cy.visit('/')` and save the file.
     * You should see the URL defined in the "local.settings.json" file in the cypress browser URL field after it gets done refreshing.
+8. To test the "prod.settings.json" we need to close Cypress.
+Switch to the Cypress Desktop application and click the **Close** button.
+    * This will close the Cypress browser
+9. Close the Cypress Desktop application by clicking the 'X'.
+10. Start Cypress again using the prod environment by using the following command: `$ npx cypress open --env environmentName=prod`
+    * You could add any number of environment files with the naming convention of "environmentName.settings.json"
+    * Running the appropriate environment by using the `$ npx cypress open --env environmentName={environmentName}` command.
+12. Click the E2E Testing button.
+13. Select your browser and click the Start E2E Testing in Chrome button.
+    * The Cypress browser will open with the URL in the "prod.settings.json" file displayed in the URL field of the browser.

 These environment specific files will hold environment specific values.
 Do not use this file for anything that does not change from environment to environment.